-While carriers do not share their exact and unique triggers for a violation (so that spammers can’t game the system), here are tips to avoid carrier violations during your text message marketing.
+DailyStory sends millions of SMS and MMS messages for our customers.
+And while carriers do not share their exact and unique triggers for a violation (so that spammers can’t game the system), we’ve put together some tips to avoid carrier violations during your text message marketing.

-Sending from a new number can cause recipients to opt-out, which may cause your message to get flagged as a carrier violation.
+Sending from a new number that recipients don’t recognize can cause opt-outs.
+And too many opt-outs will cause your message to get flagged as a carrier violation.

 When carriers see your text messages for the first time, it’s best to keep your messages simple and concise.
 Most importantly, don’t use links or any sales language.

 Keep the first message you send from a new number simple and request a reply.

 Consider your sending number

 First, it’s important to understand that in SMS text messaging, there are short codes and long codes.

 A short code is a 5- to 6-digit number used to send SMS or MMS messages.
 For example, a spa health club can ask customers to text RELAX to 35353 to join its loyalty program.